forcedotcom/distributions/README.md

 ### Cython

-Distributions includes several optimized modules that require Cython 0.20.1 or later, as available via
+Distributions includes several optimized modules that require Cython 0.20.1 or later, as will automatically be installed by pip

-    pip install cython

 To install without cython:

     python setup.py --without-cython install

-Or:
+or via pip:

     pip install --global-option --without-cython .